RSpec::Terraform

 end

-plan accepts an optional :state_file parameter with the path to where the current state file for the configuration is located, useful when checking the incremental change that applying the configuration would have after a previous apply.
+current state file for the configuration is located, useful when checking the

-Internally, plan:
+Internally, plan

-• calls terraform init to initialise the configuration directory;
+to initialise the configuration directory; - calls

-• calls terraform plan to produce a plan file;
+to produce a plan file; - calls

-• calls terraform show to read the contents of the plan file into a Ruby representation; and
+to read the contents of the plan file into a Ruby representation; and - deletes the plan file.

-Any additional parameters passed to plan are passed on to the underlying Terraform invocations.
+Any additional parameters passed to plan

 apply